rbourgeat/kube-gitlab/README.md

 # GitLab Kubernetes Deployment

 This project sets up a GitLab instance on Kubernetes using a `Makefile` to automate the deployment process.
 The setup includes Redis, PostgreSQL, and GitLab, configured to run within a Kubernetes cluster.
+Additionally, the deployment utilizes a LoadBalancer for **traffic distribution** and implements GitLab autoscaling for efficient resource utilization.

 ## Prerequisites